Ginny Frankenthaler Memorial Scholarship

 - Indicate the intention to complete degree requirements within three years.
 If the degree is not completed in this length of time, the money awarded must be returned with interest.

 - Maintain a B grade point average throughout the program and submit grade reports at the end of each term

 - Agree to work for one year following graduation from library school in a school, public or academic library in the southeastern United States.
 If, after graduation, the recipient does not work for one year in a school, public or academic library in the Southeastern United States, the recipient must pay back the amount of the scholarship, including interest.
 Repayment must be made within a two year period.

-All applications are due by the deadline of June 1, 2015.
+This scholarship is awarded every even year.
+Applications are due by the deadline of June 1st, even years only..
 Selection will be based on the application and supporting documents.
 Factors that will be considered in making the award include academic excellence, potential for leadership, commitment to library service, and financial need.
 Other considerations being equal, residents of Liberty County, Georgia, or Southeastern Georgia will be given preference.
 Mrs. Frankenthaler was a native of Liberty County, Georgia.